On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Surjectivity of Architectural Blocks in Modern Neural Networks

 \subsection{Pre-LayerNorm}

-In this section, we prove that Pre-LayerNorm is surjective using a neat but nontrivial application of the Brouwer's fixed point theorem (\Cref{thm:brouwer}) \begin{theorem} Let $f:\R^d\to\R^d$ be a continuous function, then $g:\R^d\to\R^d$ defined by $g:x\mapsto f(\LN(x))+x$ is surjective \end{theorem} \begin{proof} By the definition of Pre-LayerNorm and triangle inequality, we know that $\|\LN(x)\|<\|\gamma\|+\|\beta\|$.
-Since $f$ is continuous, we have
+In this section, we prove that Pre-LayerNorm is surjective using a neat but nontrivial application of the Brouwer's fixed point theorem (\Cref{thm:brouwer}). \begin{theorem} Let $f:\R^d\to\R^d$ be a continuous function, then $g:\R^d\to\R^d$ defined by $g:x\mapsto f(\LN(x))+x$ is surjective. \end{theorem} \begin{proof} By the definition of Pre-LayerNorm, the normalized vector before the affine transformation has 2-norm $\sqrt{d}$.
+Therefore, $ \|\LN(x)\|\leq \sqrt{d}\|\gamma\|+\|\beta\|$.
+Since $f$ is continuous on the compact ball of radius $\sqrt{d}\|\gamma\|+\|\beta\|$, we have

 To prove surjectivity of $g$, we need to prove that for any $y\in\R^d$ there exists an input $x^*$ such that $g(x^*)=y$.
 Below we fix $y$ and prove such $x^*$ exists.
 Let $F:\R^d\to\R^d$ be a function defined by $ F(x)=y-f(\LN(x)).$ Now we find a fixed point for $F$.
 Let $R=M+\|y\|+1$, then by triangle inequality we have $\|F(x)\|<R$.
 Therefore, $F$ maps $B^d(R)$ into itself.
 We can thus define the restriction of $F$ on $B^d(R)$ as a function $F|_{B^d(R)}:B^d(R)\to B^d(R)$.
 By \Cref{thm:brouwer}, we know that there exists $x^*\in B^d(R)$ such that $F|_{B^d(R)}(x^*)=x^*$.
 Plugging this $x^*$ back to the definition of $F$ we know $F(x^*)=x^*=y-f(\LN(x^*))$.
 Thus $g(x^*)=f(\LN(x^*))+x^*=y$.
 This establishes that for any $y\in\R^d$ there exists a corresponding input $x^*$, so $g$ is surjective. \end{proof}